 This is a star-studded comedy that is much better than it would seem from just looking at the DVD cover.
 David Spade is, at least, as funny in this faux documentary/comedy about a washed up former child star as he has been in every other television sitcom or movie I’ve seen him in.

 When the movie begins, Dickie Roberts (Spade) is working as a valet parking cars.
 He believes that he can still make a come back.
 His break comes when he gets a shot at a role in a new Rob Reiner movie as a person who had a normal childhood.
 Dickie has to research the part by going back to relive his childhood.
 To accomplish this, he hires a family with two children to treat him like a child.
+This is a good movie to watch after some fun and interactive sports betting games via แทงบอล.

 The cast of this movie is riddled with former child stars.
 Alyssa Milano play Dickie’s unsupportive girlfriend.
 Dickie’s poker buddies are all former stars playing themselves: Leif Garrett, Danny Bonaduce (“Danny Partridge”), Barry Williams (“Greg Brady”) Corey Feldman (“Lost Boys”), and Dustin Diamond (“Screech”).